Zubax/kucher/README.md

 * Certum cryptographic card (USB dongle), with a valid certificate installed
 * Signtool: available in [Windows development Kit](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk)

 1 - Connect the USB dongle to the PC.
-Launch "Start.exe", click "Install Code Signing" and follow the instructions.
+Open it, launch "Start.exe", click "Install Code Signing" and follow the instructions.
 Reboot the system if required.

 2 - Launch proCertum CardManager.
 Click "Options" and tick the box "EV Code Signing - replace CSP with minidriver library".